-The Selected Information and Selected Statements need to be read and understood together with the Reporting Criteria ("Unilever's Basis of Preparation 2017"), available on Unilever's website.
+The Selected Information and Selected Statements need to be read and understood together with the Reporting Criteria ("Unilever's Basis of Preparation 2018", available on Unilever's website1), which Unilever is solely responsible for selecting and applying.
 The absence of a significant body of established practice on which to draw to evaluate and measure non-financial information allows for different, but acceptable, measurement techniques and can affect comparability between entities and over time.
-The Reporting Criteria used for the reporting of the Selected Information and Selected Statements are for the 2017 reporting year.
+The Reporting Criteria used for the reporting of the Selected Information and Selected Statements are for the 2018 reporting year.